Sunday, July 29, 2007

 Tyler Perry's House of Payne A.K.A COONS GONE WILD

-“I could go OFF on a long diatribe as to all the reason why Tyler Perry's House of Payne A.K.A COONS GONE WILD is the worst thing to be put on TV since the shucking and jiving, Tom foolery of Amos 'n' Andy and all the other shows of the same ilk from that era, but why would I waste any more of my time on such garbage.
-Sufficed to say the race has officially been set back 50 years.
+“I could go OFF on a long diatribe about all the reasons why Tyler Perry's House of Payne A.K.A COONS GONE WILD is the worst thing to be put on TV since the shucking and jiving, Tom foolery of Amos 'n' Andy and all the other shows of the same ilk from that era.
+But why would I waste any more of my time on such garbage?
+Suffice it to say the race has officially been set back 50 years.
 THANX FOR THE HELP TYLER LYNCH!”

-A couple of weeks ago I had a whole bunch of people respond to the text above that I had sent out as a bulletin on my space page concerning Tyler Lynch and his new show “House of Payne”.
-Very mixed response from people who 100% agreed with me, to people who agreed with me but believed my verbiage was a bit too harsh (Cous Steph included), and “The Tylerphytes” as I shall from now on refer to them as, people who see him as the second coming of Langston Hughes.
-To this sect Tyler Lynch, as I shall FOREVER refer to him as, can do no wrong and anyone who disagrees is a hater, a crab in the barrel, an Oreo, etc. DID YOU REALLY CALL ME ALL THOSE THINGS?
+A couple of weeks ago, I had a flood of responses to the text above, which I had posted as a bulletin on MySpace concerning Tyler Lynch and his new show “House of Payne.”
+The responses were mixed.
+Some people 100 percent agreed with me.
+Others agreed in spirit but thought my language was a bit too harsh (Cousin Steph included).
+Then there were “The Tylerphytes,” as I shall forever call them.
+These are the folks who see Tyler Lynch as the second coming of Langston Hughes.
+To them, he can do no wrong.
+Anyone who questions him is instantly labeled a hater, a crab in the barrel, an Oreo, or worse.
+DID YOU REALLY CALL ME ALL THOSE THINGS?
 OREO?
 ME?
-Ok, I’ve been called worst so fuck it, bring it on!
+Ok, I’ve been called worse so fuck it, bring it on!

 PLEASE LEAVE COMMENTS HERE IF YOU HAVE THEM, WOULD LOVE TO READ WHAT YOU THINK.